ibroheem/cuap-gateway/README.md

           Specification says not more than 13 characters.
 Truncation will in the gateway if it exceeds.

     welcome-page: related to app.mode.simple: string [WIP]

+    white-list: Links to a file listing MSISDN allowed by the gateway to make requests.
+Any MSISDN not found in the list is ignored.
+                MSISDN in file are is separated by new line.

    `client` :  http backend related config